Raak Orbiter Pendant Lamp

 Designer: To be appraised.

-Different names for this lamp: The name of this lamp changed 4 times; first in 1958 (Raak Catalogue 4) it was called Orbiter, in 1962 (Raak Catalogue 5) it changed into Sphere, in 1968 (Raak Catalogue 8) – probably under the influence of the 1st moon landing – it became Roger!
-In 1978 (Raak Catalogue 11) it got the name Lunar.
+Different names for this lamp: The name of this lamp changed four times.
+In 1958 (Raak Catalogue 4), it was called Orbiter.
+In 1962 (Raak Catalogue 5), the name changed to Sphere.
+In 1968 (Raak Catalogue 8), it became Roger!, a name that may reflect the period’s fascination with space travel.
+In 1978 (Raak Catalogue 11), it was renamed Lunar.

 Raak